evanshortiss/backstage-agent-from-template/README.md

    The agent will be available at `http://localhost:8000/invoke`.

 **Note:**
-To send notifications, your Red Hat Developer Hub (RHDH) or Backstage backend must be configured with a static token for external access.
+For the agent to send notifications, your Red Hat Developer Hub (RHDH) or Backstage backend must be configured with a static token for external access.
 See the [Configuring Red Hat Developer Hub](#configuring-red-hat-developer-hub) section below for details.

 ## Configuring Red Hat Developer Hub